learn-academy-2021-delta/week-6-assessment-silverkd70/interview-questions.md

 method="GET"    /students/new

-The controller method called is index, new.
+The controller method called is new.

 Will return an HTML form for creating a new student.

 method="GET"    /students/2

-The controller method called is index, show.
+The controller method called is show.

 Will display a specific student.

 method="GET"    /students/2/edit

-The controller method called is index, edit.
+The controller method called is edit.

 Will return an HTML form for editing a student.